Which factors can affect social and emotional child development?

 A recent report by the World Health Organisation found that children who lacked nurturing care in early childhood grew to find it difficult to relate to others, and are at risk of being in ongoing poverty cycles as an adult.
 However, this can be changed through early intervention, which has been shown to improve relationship skills, empathy, and wellbeing.

 However, children who do not form these positive, nurturing relationships in early childhood are at risk of suffering a negative impact on their behaviour when older.
 As found in a study, children who did not form early healthy attachments with caregivers showed aggression in later life, delayed cognitive development and hostility towards their primary caregivers.

 In contrast to environmental factors, which define risks that children may experience as a result of their home environment, and the early relationships that they form, within child risk factors refer to internal aspects that can impact social and emotional development.
-These can include mental health, and emotional neglect in early childhood.
+These can include mental health and emotional neglect in early childhood.

 Mental health is something that the public have developed more awareness of over the past few years.
 We often see mental health campaigns in the mainstream, with the topic now discussed more openly than ever before.
-Mental health is often thought of something that mainly effects adults, but the mental health of children can often have a massive impact on their early life.
+Mental health is often thought of something that mainly effects adults, but the mental health of children can often have an impact on their early life.

-As well as this, having consistency in routine and expectations is essential, as well as using praise to acknowledge and reward positive behaviour and interactions.
+As well as this, consistency in routine and expectations is essential, as well as using praise to acknowledge and reward positive behaviour and interactions.
 It is also important to spend time with your child listening to them, their thoughts and feelings, and doing activities together that they find fun and rewarding in order to nurture a caring relationship.

-Emotional Transitions as they grow
+Emotional transitions as they grow